jandrejevic12/physical_learning/README.rst

    $ git clone https://github.com/jandrejevic12/physical_learning.git

-2. The main directory contains an environment.yml file for easily setting up a conda environment, named lrn, with all the package dependencies:
+2. The main directory contains an :code:`environment.yml` file for easily setting up a conda environment, named :code:`lrn`, with all the package dependencies:

 .. code-block:: bash